garagecraft-games/garagecraftgames.github.io/devlog/2025-08-17-helios-engine-foundation/index.md

 </center>

 ### What's Next?
 The foundation is now in place.
-I have built a small, robust, and incredibly efficient math and utility library built on a modern module-based architecture.
+I'm striving for a small math and utility library before I go back to rendering and OpenGL.
 The process has been a deep dive into not just how C++ features work, but why they are designed the way they are.

 The next step is to build on these bricks - to create a scene graph, a Node class, and begin tackling the renderer itself.
-But I'll do so with the confidence that the code it all rests is solid - and, more important - maintanable.
+But I'll do so with the confidence that the code it all rests is solid - and, more important - maintainable.

 ----------------